-Dispatch and release of products is based upon general handling procedures.
-Temperature control is applicable during storage, loading and transport of the products.
+Dispatch and release of products is based upon temperature measurements at CCP level.
+Products and trailers are inspected before loading.
 Product is loaded in covered bays.
-All transport and storage is subcontracted following P-NLFOOD-10038 from 01-10-2009.
+Rules for drivers are well implemented.
+All transport is subcontracted following the central arranged procedure.
 VION Food (central office) is contract owner.
 The content of the contract complies with the requirements.
-VION reviews the performance of these transport companies (.).
-Assessed:
+VION reviews the performance of these transport companies